TomDDG/ZXPicoMD/Code/README.md

 # Code Section

-The following section details how I built the code and decisions made.
+The following section details how I developed the code, the challenges and decisions made.
+Although not a dump of the entire code you should be able to build your own version from the details within.

 To jump to a specific section click on the links below

 - [Notes on using the 2nd CORE](#notes-on-using-the-2nd-core)
 - [Notes on Memory Usage](#notes-on-memory-usage)